 The Safe Fix

 You can often fix this by pouring warm water (not boiling water) over the external plastic pipe to melt the ice inside.
-Once the blockage has cleared, you should be able to reset the system and get it running again.
+Once the blockage clears, you can restart the system.
+As a preventive measure, you can insulate the external pipe to reduce the risk of it freezing again in future cold weather.

-Most systems have a reset button.
+Modern heating systems have a reset button.
 If your unit has encountered one of several common issues, a simple reset can often clear the error.
 However, you should only try this once or twice.
 If the boiler locks again, it means there is a genuine fault that needs professional attention.
+If you notice unusual noises from your boiler — such as banging, whistling, or gurgling — before or after attempting a reset, note them down as they can help an engineer diagnose the problem faster.

 Common UK Models